 Members of Technical Panels (TPs) should have the necessary scientific expertise and subject matter experience, and should be able to participate and contribute to the proceedings.
 The steward of the TP is considered a member.
 Membership of TPs should be reviewed by the SC on a regular basis and may be adjusted as necessary, taking into account, in particular, changes in the needs of scientific or other expertise required and in the professional duties of the experts.

-Scroll down to see the current call.
+Scroll down to see the current calls.

 2. Instructions for making nominations

 Nominations will be accepted from contracting parties, national or regional plant protection organizations (NPPOs or RPPOs) through their respective NPPO or RPPO IPPC Official Contact Point.
 Self-nominations should be supported by an accompanying letter from the respective PPC Official Contact Point.
-A nomination should only be made if the nominee has agreed to his/her nomination, is available for the meeting dates as posted on the IPPC Calendar (2020) and can allocate appropriate time to the tasks as outlined in the Statement of Commitment.
-Each nomination must be accompanied by the following documentation (templates can be found on the bottom of the page):
+A nomination should only be made if the nominee has agreed to his/her nomination, is available for the meeting dates as posted on the IPPC Calendar, and can allocate appropriate time to the tasks outlined in the Statement of Commitment.
+The following documentation must accompany each nomination:

 3. Funding for experts to attend meetings

 The organization that employs an IPPC meeting participant is responsible for funding the travel and daily subsistence allowance for that person to attend.
 If the employer is unable to allocate sufficient funds, participants are first encouraged to seek assistance from sources other than the IPPC Secretariat.
 Where such demonstrated efforts to secure assistance have been unsuccessful, requests for assistance (i.e. travel and subsistence costs) from the IPPC Secretariat may be made.
 However, any support is subject to available funds.
 The IPPC Secretariat will consider funding assistance for participants following IPPC criteria for funding.
 Full details on these criteria can be found on the IPP (https://www.ippc.int/publications/criteria-used-prioritizing-participants-receive-travel-assistance-attend-meetings).
 It is expected that participants will attend all sessions of the meeting, and those participants who plan to attend only part of a meeting should fund their travel.

-|Statement of Commitment (En, Fr, Es)||Link||17 Feb 2017|
+|Statement of Commitment (En, Fr, Es)||